onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

 #.
 Set participantId and supportedElementType by properties file or by parameter environment.
 #.
 Set a delay for each operation at runtime by Rest-Api.
 #.
 Set success or fail for each operation at runtime by Rest-Api.
+#. update composition outProperties and send to ACM-runtime by Rest-Api.
+#. read all AC Definition inProperties/outProperties information by Rest-Api.
-#. update useState, operationalState and outPropeties and send to ACM-runtime by Rest-Api.
+#. update useState, operationalState and outProperties and send to ACM-runtime by Rest-Api.
 #. read all AC instance elements information by Rest-Api.

 Mock a participant using docker-compose